• Skip to primary navigation

 • It takes only 30 minutes to cook.

-• You can serve it on its own as a main course, or as a side dish alongside your favourite Indian curry - like my easy falafel curry, for example.
+• You can serve it on its own as a main course, or as an Indian side dish alongside your favourite curry – like my easy falafel curry, for example.

 • It's easy to adapt by swapping the spices, or adding extra vegetables.